-If parents take their child out of school during term-time without authorisation from the Head of School they may be subject to sanctions such as penalty fines.
+If parents take their child out of school during term-time without authorisation from the Headteacher they may be subject to sanctions such as penalty fines.

 Truancy

 Truancy means any absence of part, or of all, of one or more days from school, during which the school has not been notified of the cause behind such absence.